unixorn/bitbucket-git-helpers.plugin.zsh/README.md

 # bitbucket-git-helpers

-Some git helper scripts for dealing with repos on bitbucket.
-Inspired by Peter Hurford's [git-it-on.zsh](https://github.com/peterhurford/git-it-on.zsh) plugin.
+Some git helper scripts for dealing with repos on bitbucket that were inspired by Peter Hurford's [git-it-on.zsh](https://github.com/peterhurford/git-it-on.zsh) plugin.

 *Note:* This has only been tested on OS X.  Support for Linux is present but has not been tested.

+The irony that I'm hosting this on Github hasn't escaped me.

 ## Contents